bellodox/Bankout/doc/Analysis.md

 Implications:
 - A held Queen “front-loads” safety vs. both Ace-on-Alert and latent-trigger busts.
-- Auto-Queen can reduce JacksThisTurn before the “third Jack” resolves, preventing that bust.
+- Auto-Queen can reduce JacksThisTurn before the "third Jack on table" resolves, preventing that bust.
 This is the single most valuable timing nuance in the system.

 ### 2.3 Tempo and initiative